aryankanwar/Distributed-Fault-Tolerant-Map-Reduce/README.md

 ---
-# Word Counting with Node.js Clusters
+# Distributed file processing using Node.js Clusters

 This Node.js application uses the cluster module to distribute tasks for processing text files and counting word occurrences across multiple worker processes.